Summer 2026 OLLI Digital Catalog – under construction

 Graphic of Delaware with New Castle County Highlighted

 This class covers barbecue meats, regional styles and flavorings, kinds of barbecue smokers and controlling fire.
-Short-cook and long-cook techniques and barbecue specialties are explained.
-The course concludes with information on barbecue competitions and resources.
+Students learn short-cook and long-cook techniques and barbecue specialties.
+The class concludes with information on barbecue competitions and resources.

 Taught by: Jeffrey Chambers